How Long Should You Have Photographic Coverage on Your Wedding Day?

 Fabio Mirulla, Florence, Italy wedding photographer

-ISPWP Spring 2016 Contest Results
+ISPWP Summer 2017 Wedding Photography Contest Results